 University of Maine Cooperative Extension Support

 Without statewide support, UMaine Extension would not be present in your county.
 Funds for projects are provided through the University of Maine, Federal Formula Funds, grants, contracts, and fees.
 Dollars from other sources support salaries and benefits for Extension specialists, county educators, Extension administration, computer equipment and networking, publications, postage, telephone, and travel.

 As a unique partnership among federal, state, and county governments, UMaine Extension uses funding from Maine counties and the University to match and leverage support from the United States Department of Agriculture, other federal grantors, state agencies, and private foundations.
 Each county UMaine Extension office is also part of a statewide organization and the national Extension system.

-The pie graph below illustrates the financial resources for programs offered, supported, and managed out of the county offices.
-Each year, county tax dollars support the UMaine extension with physical office space, support staff salaries, office supplies, equipment, and some programming expenses.
+This pie graph illustrates the financial resources for programs offered, supported, and managed out of the county office.
+Each year county tax dollars support the UMaine extension with physical office space, support staff salaries, office supplies, equipment, and some programming expenses.

 UMaine Extension is your doorway to University of Maine expertise.
 For more than 100 years, we’ve been putting university research to work in homes, businesses, farms, and communities — in every corner of Maine.
 Our educational efforts focus on the Maine Food System, Positive Youth Development, and Community and Economic Development.

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.